hvesalai/emacs-scala-mode/README.md

   }
 ```

-When the variable is set to nil, the same will indent as:
+When the variable is set to *nil*, the same will indent as:

 ```
 val x = try {